 DNREC released a competitive request for proposals (RFP) in Fall 2021 for $1.4 million to provide incentives to encourage businesses to install and operate DC-Fast charging stations for electric vehicles.
 Funds are from the VW Mitigation Trust.
 It is anticipated that this will fund 3-5 project sites.

-In March 2022, Gov. John Carney announced that Delaware would adopt California’s Zero Emission Vehicles Regulations.
-Managed by DNREC, the ZEV program is designed to accelerate the commercialization of battery electric, plug-in hybrid and fuel cell electric vehicles.
-The regulations will require light-duty vehicle manufacturers to make specific quantities of zero-emission vehicles available for sale in the state beginning with the 2027 model year.
+In March 2022, Gov. John Carney announced that Delaware would begin the process of gathering public and stakeholder input on California’s Advanced Clean Car II (ACC II) regulations.
+The program is designed to accelerate the commercialization of battery electric, plug-in hybrid and fuel cell electric vehicles, and would require light-duty vehicle manufacturers to make specific quantities of zero-emission vehicles available for sale in the state beginning with the 2027 model year.

 On July 1, 2022, DNREC launched a Low- to Moderate-Income Solar Pilot Program.
 The program seeks to test expansion of residential solar photovoltaic systems into these market segments, which have been underserved by existing renewable energy assistance programs.
 Experience acquired by the department during the two-year pilot program will be used to develop a statewide solar program that will provide services to low- to moderate-income homes regardless of electric utility service territory.